 The only downside we found during testing was the height of the stand, which may make storage difficult.
 However, the tall stature is what helps gives it elegance and beauty, so that may not be a downside to some.

 Material: Glass | Size: 10 x 8 inches | Weight: 3.94 pounds

 Shorter than other cake stands

-Cheap in price doesn’t necessary always mean cheap in looks.
-Take for instance the Black Organic Rim Mason Cake Stand from Cost Plus World Market.
-The black matte finish on the cake stand (it also comes in an ivory color) has a high end lux feel with its satin smooth glaze but is reasonably priced.
+Cheap in price doesn’t necessarily always mean cheap in looks.
+Take, for instance, the Organic Rim Mason Cake Stand from World Market.
+The reasonably priced cake stand is crafted in Portugal and comes in either a black finish or ivory color, both of which have a high-end luxe feel with a smooth glaze.

 Slightly shorter in stature, the irregular rim feels handmade and organically made.
 This gives the cake stand a modern rustic look to your table, perfect for your homemade cake or dessert.
-The shortness and tall lip did make frosting cake a little more difficult as our tester found.
-Made from stoneware ceramic, it is also one of the few dishwasher safe cake stands we tried during testing.
+The shortness and tall lip did make frosting cake a little more difficult, as we discovered in our tests.
+Made from stoneware ceramic, it is also one of the few dishwasher-safe cake stands we tried during testing.

 Material: Stoneware ceramic | Size: 10.75 x 3.2 inches | Weight: 3.06 pounds

 Molded glass with seams that show